Wessel-Ottevanger/Datascience_Portfolio/Portfolio.md

 ## Predictive analysis
 ### Selecting a Model
-I have researched and used a lot of machine learning modes but the most work was put into [this Ensemble learning script ](./Notebooks/Ensemble_Learning.ipynb).
+I have researched and used a lot of machine learning models but the most work was put into [this Ensemble learning notebook ](./Notebooks/Ensemble_Learning.ipynb).
 I did not try this method because I read about this approach online, but I had this idea and asked about it in a meeting with TNO and they were interested to see the results, so that is why I tried this method of machine learning.

 ### Configuring a Model